ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

   ![](./images/windows-command-fcm.png " ")

-  The **Failover Cluster Manager** open as shown in the following image.
+  The **Failover Cluster Manager** opens as shown in the following image.

   ![](./images/windows-command-fcmanager.png " ")